Dissipation, Generalized Free Energy, and a Self-consistent Nonequilibrium Thermodynamics of Chemically Driven Open Subsystems: Energetic comparison and nonequilibrium thermodynamics between QSS and NESS

-Each intrinsic chemical potential can be decomposed into $\mu^0=h^0-Ts^0$, where $h^0$ and $s^0$ are the intrinsic enthalpy and entropy respectively.
+Each intrinsic chemical potential can be further decomposed into $\mu^o=h^o-Ts^o$, where $h^o$ and $s^o$ are the intrinsic enthalpy and entropy respectively.
 Then for a single occurrence of the hydrolysis cycle in Fig. \ref{fig1}, the heat dissipation is

+Note that the $Q_d$ can be negative, or even greater than the hydrolysis free energy in (\ref{eqn_010}).
+This portion of the energy is stored in chemical bond of an ATP molecule.

-There is an ``external step'' for the regenerating system converting ADP+Pi back to ATP after each completion of a cycle.
-The minimum work it has to do is the free energy difference between ADP+Pi and ATP, i.e.
+With the presence of a regenerating system, there is an ``external step'' converting ADP+Pi back to ATP after each completion of an enzyme cycle.
+The minimum work (non-PV work) it has to do is the free energy difference between ADP+Pi and ATP, i.e.

-with corresponding enthalpy changes from $h^0_{ADP}+h^0_{P_i}$ to $h^0_{ATP}$.
+with corresponding enthalpy changes $-Q_d$.
 Therefore, the energy dissipation of this external step in the environment, in the form of heat, is

-We note that $h^{ext}_d$ is just the entropy change for the ATP hydrolysis.
+We note that $Q^{ext}_d$ is just the entropy change, off by a temperature factor, for the ATP hydrolysis.